shawnleftwich/documentation/brokers/rest.md

     ],
     "line_items": [                             // Displayed and used to calculate the carrier_charge.
 Empty array if no line items.
       {
-        "external_id": "line_item_1",           // You're id for matching up line items when sending back to your TMS "description": "line item description",
+        "external_id": "line_item_1",           // Your id for matching up line items when sending back to your TMS "description": "line item description",
         "total": 123.45,
         "customer_total": 150.00,